ak736/symptom-analyzer/readme.md

 ## Usage

-To use Sympto-Tracker, simply enter your symptoms into the form on the home page and click "Predict".
+To use Symptom-Analyzer, simply enter your symptoms into the form on the home page and click "Predict".
 The application will use machine learning algorithms to predict the likelihood of developing each of the supported diseases based on your symptoms.

 ## Contributing